chocolate-doom/chocolate-doom/README.md

 ### Crispy Doom 5.6.1

-Crispy Doom 5.6.1 has been released on August 22, 2019.
-It is dedicated to hotfixing the bugs reported by the community after 5.6 release.
+Crispy Doom 5.6.1 has been released on August 23, 2019.
+It is dedicated to hotfixing the bugs reported by the community after the 5.6 release.

 **Bug Fixes**

- * `IDBEHOLD0` cheat not cancelling the player's invisibility has been fixed, thanks to maxmanium for being watchful.
+ * The `IDBEHOLD0` cheat not cancelling the player's invisibility has been fixed, thanks to maxmanium for being watchful.
- * The crash when a door that is actually a platform is opened again while going down has now actually been fixed, thanks to maximanium for pointing this out at Doomworld forums and Zodomaniac for the confirmation.
+ * The crash when a door that is actually a platform is opened again while going down has now actually been fixed, thanks to maximanium for pointing this out at the Doomworld forums and Zodomaniac for the confirmation.
- * Door-closing sound playing even when the door is already closed has been fixed, thanks to Worm from Doomworld forums for the heads-up.
-This also affects repeatable walkover triggers.
+ * The door-closing sound playing even when the door is already closed has been fixed, thanks to Worm from the Doomworld forums for the heads-up.
+This especially affects repeatable walkover triggers.
- * SIGIL.wad is not loaded anymore if another PWAD already modifies the texture files.
+ * SIGIL.wad is no longer auto-loaded anymore if another PWAD already modifies the texture files.
 This fixes the buttons in REKKR being rendered incorrectly, thanks to IsBebs for the report.

 **Regressions**

- * "Show Player Coords: Always" setting is now disabled to prevent cheating while speedrunning.
-Thanks to ZeroMaster010 for the suggestions at Doomworld forums.
+ * The "Show Player Coords: Always" setting is now disabled to prevent cheating while speedrunning.
+Thanks to ZeroMaster010 for the repeated suggestions at the Doomworld forums.

 Crispy Doom 5.6.1 is based on Chocolate Doom 3.0.0 and has merged all changes to the Chocolate Doom master branch up to commit [`b9d4c04c`](https://github.com/chocolate-doom/chocolate-doom/commit/b9d4c04c840321f5ec70787d8afb1256766aaa01).

 ### Crispy Doom 5.6